DMcNamara/solstice-test/README.md

     - There's none.
 There's no notice if API requests fail, no handling of 404s etc
 - Tests
     - I wrote very few unit tests to save time.
 I wrote no e2e tests but Nx sets the framework up for you in React, so that's why it's there.
+    - Also need to set up a CI/CD flow
 - Design
     - It's... not great.
 I am not a designer.